wp-plugins/hover-video-preview/README.txt

 1. Quickly and easily add an auto-playing video tooltip when a user hovers over an image.

 == Changelog ==

+= 1.0.2 =
+* Added support for Vimeo
+* Added ability to mute the video when it first starts playing

 = 1.0.1 =
 * Added an FAQ and screenshot to the plugin page